US diplomats to boycott 2022 Beijing Winter Olympics

 The US has announced a diplomatic boycott of the 2022 Winter Olympics in Beijing, China.

-The White House said no official delegation would be sent to the games because of concerns about China's human rights record.
+The White House said no official delegation would be sent to the Games because of concerns about China's human rights record.

-But it said US athletes could attend the games and would have the government's full support.
+But it said US athletes could attend and would have the government's full support.

 China has previously said it will take "resolute counter-measures" in the event of a boycott.

-President Joe Biden said last month that he was weighing up a diplomatic boycott of the Games.
+US President Joe Biden said last month that he was weighing up a diplomatic boycott of the event.

+White House press secretary Jen Psaki confirmed the boycott on Monday, saying that while US athletes would have the "full support" of the government, the administration would not contribute to the "fanfare" of the Olympics.

+"US diplomatic or official representation would treat these games as business as usual in the face of the PRC's [People's Republic of China] egregious human rights abuses and atrocities in Xinjiang," she said.
+"We simply can't do that."

 Both Democratic and Republican lawmakers have called for the boycott as a means to protest against Chinese human rights abuses.